Madhu0-2/Predicting_chronic_disease_using_ML/README.md

 - KNearestNeighbour
 - Naive Bayes

-These four algorithms is used to train our model and all gives an accuracy of over 90
+These four algorithms is used to train our model and all gives an **accuracy of over 90**
+## About Data
+## training.csv
+- This is the main dataset which has been used in this project.
+This dataset consist of mainly two columns "Disease" and "Symptoms" but this dataset is preprocessed so it helps in easily clasifying the data.
+This dataset is used to train our model.
+## testing.csv
+- This is the dataset which has been used to test our model so that we can know the accuracy of our model. this dataset is predefined with output.